inktrap/plantsharing.de/README.md

 Main repository for custom plantsharing.de content:

- - ``locale``:  contains translations of the original karrot landing page.
+ - contains translations of the original karrot landing page.
 Parts have been adapted to fit [plantsharing.de](plantsharing.de).
  - media (logo, pictures, …) will follow soon